 Seniors in South Dakota

 Special driving courses such as AARP's older driver safety course provide drivers with information that is especially pertinent to adults over 50, such as the effects of medication on driving and how to adjust one's driving to compensate for some of the effects of aging.
-Taking the course may also qualify you for further mature driver discounts.
+Taking the course may also qualify you for further mature driver discounts, though South Dakota does not currently require insurance providers to offer such cost reductions.

 Undocumented Workers in South Dakota